verlok/blog-11ty/content/blog/how-and-why-to-optimize-web-performance-practical-tips-2023/index.md

   - google developer groups
 ---

-During the first half of 2023 I've been talking about web performance at developer conferences, Google Developer Groups (GDG) and local meetups.
-The title of my talk is "How and why ($) to improve web performance, practical tips for 2023".
+During the first half of 2023, I've been talking about web performance at developer conferences, Google Developer Groups (GDG) and local meetups.
+The title of my talk is "How and Why ($) to improve web performance, practical tips for 2023".

 <figure>
-{% image "first-slide.png", "How and why to optimize web performance, practical tips for 2023", [648, 1296], "648px" %}
+{% image "first-slide.png", "How and Why to optimize web performance, practical tips for 2023", [648, 1296], "648px" %}
   <figcaption>The first slide of my deck</figcaption>
 </figure>